 I’ve put my everything into creating a kickass course that will help you transition from daydreaming about travel to actually getting out there and doing it.
-I’m so confident that I can help you overcome your anxiety that I’m willing to refund your money if you aren’t 100% satisfied with the material.
+In fact, I’m so confident that I can help you overcome your anxiety that I’ll happily refund your money if you aren’t 100% satisfied with the material.
+No questions asked.

 Of the 200+ course members I’ve had join so far, I’ve had one request for a refund, and that was because they thought this was a course about travel blogging [?!].
 Simply put: this course works.